 - Melt the butter in a large, microwave-safe bowl.
 Mix in the sugars, then the vanilla.
 Then stir in the egg.

-- Mix in the flour, baking soda and salt just till combined.
-Add the chocolate chips and ½ cup of the candies.
+- Whisk together the flour, baking soda and salt in a medium bowl.
+Then mix into the butter mixture just till combined.
+Add the chocolate chips and 1/2 cup of the candies.
 Reserve the remainder of the candy to garnish cookie cake when it comes out of the oven.
 Mix well.

 - Scrape the dough into the prepared pan, then smooth the top with an offset spatula.